Chinese people

 The Han Chinese are the largest ethnic group in China, comprising approximately 92% of its Mainland population.
-They comprise approximately 95% of the population of Taiwan, 92% in Hong Kong, and 89% in Macau.
+They comprise approximately 95% of the population of Taiwan.
 They are also the world's largest ethnic group, comprising approximately 18% of the global human population.

-Outside China, the terms "Han Chinese" and "Chinese" are often wrongly conflated since those identifying or registered as Han Chinese are the dominant ethnic group in China.
+Outside China, the terms "Han Chinese" and "Chinese" are often conflated since those identifying or registered as Han Chinese are the dominant ethnic group in China.
 There are 55 officially-recognized ethnic minorities in China who are also Chinese by nationality.

 People from Taiwan, officially the Republic of China (ROC), may also be referred to as "Chinese" in various contexts, though they are usually referred to as "Taiwanese".
 The territory of Taiwan is disputed and the ROC has limited recognition of its sovereignty.

 The term "Overseas Chinese" is used to refer to people of Chinese origin living overseas as well as Chinese citizens residing outside China, but more commonly the former.